-When you hear people talking about a pension this is what they usually mean.
-A pension for life also known as an annuity is a regular income paid to you for the rest of your life.
-Your regular income stops when you die unless you choose an option which continues this payment, more details on these options are outlined below.
-You will have to pay income tax at your highest rate on withdrawal, USC and any other taxes or government levies due at that time on any pension income you receive.
+When you hear people talking about a pension, this is what they usually mean.
+A pension for life, also known as an annuity, is a regular income paid to you for the rest of your life.
+Your regular income stops when you die unless you choose an option which continues this payment.
+You can see more details on these options below.
+You will have to pay income tax at your highest rate, the Universal Social Charge (USC) and any other taxes or government levies due at that time on any pension income you receive.

-There are a number of extra options available; your Financial Advisor can help you decide which options best suit your needs;
+There are a number of extra options available (set out below).
+Your financial adviser can help you decide which options best suit your needs.

 - A pension paid to you for at least five years or 10 years.
-This means that if your die during this period, we will continue to pay the pension to your dependants to the end of the five or 10 year period.
+This means that if your die during this period, we will continue to pay the pension to your dependants to the end of the five- or 10-year period.
 This is called the guaranteed period. - A pension which will increase.
 This means your pension increases each year, to take account of inflation, when it is being paid.
 Your payments may increase by either 3% or 5%, depending on Revenue limits. - A pension for your husband or wife, registered civil partner or dependant.
-This means if you die we will pay a pension to them until they die. - You may qualify for an enhanced annuity based on information on your lifestyle and medical history (and that of your dependant if applicable).
-Enhanced annuities offer a higher income than standard annuities this is because they work on the basis that, if you have a medical condition then you'll have a shorter life expectancy than somebody in a better state of health.
+This means that when you die, we will pay a pension to them until they die. - You may qualify for an enhanced annuity based on information on your lifestyle and medical history (and that of your dependant if this applies).
+Enhanced annuities offer a higher income than standard annuities because they work on the basis that, if you have a medical condition, you'll have a shorter life expectancy than somebody in a better state of health.